Literary Jukebox: Art + Design Thinking from Short Fiction

 Writing Prompts

-1. On Growing Older by 5 years in 5 minutes
+1. Epiphany: On Growing Older by 5 years in 5 minutes

 2. On How Others seem to Define Us

-3. Explain something using Religous Metaphors (any religion, any scripture) !!
+3. Explain something using Religious Metaphors (any religion, any scripture) !!

 Back to top